 Our Board of Directors has established two standing committees-Audit and Compensation.
 The Audit and Compensation Committees each operate under written charters that have been approved by our Board of Directors.
-We have included the charter of the Audit Committee as an appendix to this Proxy Statement and included the charter of the Compensation Committee as an appendix to our 2014 Proxy Statement.
+We included the charters of the Audit Committee and the Compensation Committee as appendixes to our 2017 Proxy Statement.
 They can also be obtained by accessing the website maintained by the SEC at www.sec.gov or by contacting our investor relations department at PC Connection, Inc., 730 Milford Road, Merrimack, New Hampshire 03054.